Poetry slam: Format

-In a poetry slam, members of the audience are chosen by a Master of ceremonies or host to act as judges for the event.
-In the national slam, there are five judges, but smaller slams generally have three.
-After each poet performs, each judge awards a score to that poem.
+Different formats of poetry slams exist throughout the world.
+Generally, however, in a poetry slam, members of the audience are chosen by a master of ceremonies (MC) to act as judges for the event, though scoring can also be done by the audience.
+After each poet performs, a score is awarded to the performance.
 Scores generally range between zero and ten.
-The highest and lowest score are dropped, giving each performance a rating between zero and thirty points.

 Before the competition begins, the host will often bring up a "sacrificial" poet, whom the judges will score in order to calibrate their judging.

 A single round at a standard slam consists of performances by all eligible poets.
 Most slams last multiple rounds, and many involve the elimination of lower-scoring poets in successive rounds.
-An elimination format might run 8-4-2; eight poets in the first round, four in the second, and two in the last.
-Some slams do not eliminate poets at all.
-The Green Mill usually runs its slams with six poets in the first round.
+An elimination format might run 8–4–2; eight poets in the first round, four in the second, and two in the last.
 At the end of the slam, the poet with the highest number of points earned is the winner.